-With today's advances in vinyl flooring stains and finishes, cleaning vinyl has never been easier.
-There are other steps you can take to minimize maintenance and maintain the beauty of your vinyl floors.
+With today's advances in flooring stains and finishes, cleaning wood has never been easier.
+There are other steps you can take to minimize maintenance and maintain the beauty of your WSPC floors.
 Regular maintenance requires little more than sweeping with a soft bristle broom if your floor includes a beveled edge that could collect debris.

-- Clean your floors periodically with a professional vinyl floor cleanser.
-BHW Floors® recommends a P/H Neutral vinyl cleanser, such as Bona®. - For moderately soiled areas, use a mild solution of isopropyl (rubbing) alcohol and distilled water.
+- Clean your floors periodically with a professional wood floor cleanser.
+BHW Floors® recommends a prefinished hardwood cleaner, such as Bona®. - For moderately soiled areas, use a mild solution of isopropyl (rubbing) alcohol and distilled water.
 Dilute the mixture by mixing one-part alcohol and 2 parts distilled water.
 For tougher spots, use a higher concentration of isopropyl alcohol and distilled water. - Avoid using any cleaning agents containing wax, oil or polish.
-Left over residue will form a dull film. - Always spot test in an inconspicuous area. - Do not use any wood care floor cleaning products on vinyl floors.
-Self-polishing acrylic waxes can cause the surface to become slippery and appear dull quickly. - Do not use vinegar as a cleaning solution, its acidic properties will harm the finish. - Use area rugs both inside and outside doorways to help prevent grit, dirt and other debris from being tracked onto your floor.
-Please use a breathable rug pad underneath all throw rugs to prevent scratching. - Place an area rug in front of the kitchen sink - Do not wet-mop the floor.
+Left over residue will form a dull film. - Always spot test in an inconspicuous area. - Do not use any vinyl care floor cleaning products on wood floors. - Do not use vinegar as a cleaning solution; its acidic properties will harm the finish. - Use throw rugs both inside and outside doorways to help prevent grit, dirt and other debris from being tracked onto your floor.
+For wood flooring in the kitchen, place an area rug in front of the kitchen sink. - Do not wet-mop the floor.
 Standing water can dull the finish, damage the floor and leave a discoloring residue. - Do not use a steam mop of any kind.
-Damages associated with steam mop use will void warranty coverage. - Wipe up spills immediately. - Protect your floor with floor protectors that are made of non-staining felt under the legs of furniture to help prevent scuffing and scratching; Larger pads may be required on bigger objects.
-Scratching due to insufficient protection are not covered under by the warranty. - Avoid walking on your vinyl floors with cleats, sports shoes and high heels. - A 125-pound woman walking in high heels has an impact of 2,000 pounds per square inch.
+Damages associated with steam mop use will void warranty coverage. - Wipe up spills immediately. - WSPC is formatted to withstand topical spills for up to 72 hours without harm.
+Be sure to regularly maintain your floor for optimum appearance. - Caustic or abrasive products may cause harm to the finish and are will not be covered under the products warranty coverage. - Do not wax your floor unless it was originally wax finished - Protect your floor with floor protectors that are at least 1" in diameter made of non-staining felt, such as Safeglides® from Glitsa® under the legs of furniture to help prevent scuffing and scratching; Larger pads may be required on bigger objects. - Avoid walking on your wood floors with cleats, sports shoes and high heels. - A 125-pound woman walking in high heels has an impact of 2,000 pounds per square inch.
 An exposed heel nail can exert up to 8,000 pounds per square inch.
 This kind of impact can dent any floor surface. - When moving heavy furniture, do not slide it on the flooring.
-It is best to pick up the furniture completely to protect the floor from damage.
+It is best to pick up the furniture completely to protect the floor from damage. - Use a humidifier throughout the winter months (or dehumidifier in the summer months) to keep the floor's movement and shrinkage to a minimum.